oracle/terraform-provider-oci/website/docs/d/core_dedicated_vm_host_shapes.html.markdown

 The following attributes are exported:

 * `availability_domain` - The shape's availability domain.
-* `dedicated_vm_host_shape` - The name of the dedicated vm host shape.
-You can enumerate all available shapes by calling [ListDedicatedVmHostShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/dedicatedVmHostShapes).
+* `dedicated_vm_host_shape` - The name of the dedicated VM host shape.
+You can enumerate all available shapes by calling [ListDedicatedVmHostShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/dedicatedVmHostShapes).